China Sept forex outflows hit $75 bln, biggest since 2016 - Goldman

-SHANGHAI/SINGAPORE, Oct 23 (Reuters) - Capital outflows from China rose sharply to $75 billion in September, the biggest such monthly amount since 2016, Goldman Sachs' preferred gauge of foreign exchange flows showed, underscoring intensifying depreciation pressure on the yuan.
+SHANGHAI/SINGAPORE, Oct 23 (Reuters) - Capital outflows from China rose sharply to $75 billion in September, the biggest monthly figure since 2016, Goldman Sachs' preferred gauge of foreign exchange flows showed, underscoring intensifying depreciation pressure on the yuan.

 The trend was also evident in official Chinese data over the weekend with big outflows under banks' forex sales and settlement business and through cross-border payment.